nicholaswyn20/aws-devops-workshop/python/hands-on/flask-02-handling-routes-and-templates-on-ec2-linux2/README.md

 # Create a function named greet which return formatted inline html string
 # and assign to the dynamic route of ('/<name>')

-# Create a function named greet_admin which redirect the request to the hello path with parameter of 'Master Admin!!!!'
+# Create a function named greet_admin which redirect the request to the hello path with param of 'Master Admin!!!!'
 # and assign to the route of ('/greet-admin')

 # Rewrite a function named greet which which uses template file named `greet.html` under `templates` folder